devperez/p5blog/README.md

 - Only the admin can have access to the back office.
 All the user accounts have the same password which is 123456.

 ## Usage
 Make sure Apache is running.
-Open your favourite browser and go to this address : http://blogpro/?url=home.
+Open your favourite browser and if you have configured a virtualhost named blogpro, you can go to this address : http://blogpro/?url=home.
+Otherwise, use instead of blogpro the name of your virtualhost.

 You can browse the blog freely.
 With MailHog running, you can complete the form and send an email.
 If you want to leave a comment, you can pick a registered account or create a new one.
 Registered accounts :